 H. Computation.
 Prior to the granting of any building permit for any housing component of a proposed project, the applicant must demonstrate, to the satisfaction of the Administrating Agency, that the method by which the affordable rents or affordable purchase prices will be computed is consistent with DHCD guidelines for affordability applicable to the Town of Medfield.

-§ 300-20.7 Dimensional requirements.
+§ 300-9.2.6Dimensional requirements.

 The dimensional requirements set forth as set forth in Table 3, Design Guidelines for MSHD and Dimensional Requirements shall apply to all proposed projects in the MSHD and are incorporated herein by reference.